kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	D. It ends by an orifice common to it and the common bile duct in the third part of the duodenum
 	E. It is a derivative of the dorsal pancreatic bud

-#### Answer: B. It extends transversely from right to left through the substance of the pancreas - *FALSE* =
+#### Answer: B. It extends transversely from right to left through the substance of the pancreas - *FALSE* = A. It is also called the duct of Wirsung
-- The main pancreatic duct, also called the duct of Wirsung, extends transversely from left to right through the substance of the pancreas.
-It starts by the junction of the small ducts of the lobules, situated in the tail of the pancreas; running from left to right through the body, it receives the ducts of the various lobules that make up the gland.
+- Main pancreatic duct, also called *Duct of Wirsung*,
+	- Extends transversely from left to right through substance of pancreas

+- It starts by the junction of the small ducts of the lobules, situated in the tail of the pancreas; running from left to right through the body, it receives the ducts of the various lobules that make up the gland.
 Considerably augmented in size, it reaches the neck and, turning downwards, backwards and to the right, it comes into relation with the common bile duct, which lies to its right side.
 Leaving the head of the gland, it passes very obliquely through the mucous and muscular coats of the duodenum, ending by an orifice common to it and the common bile duct on the summit of the duodenal papilla, situated at the medial side of the descending (second) portion of the duodenum, 7.5–10cm below the pylorus.
 Sometimes, the pancreatic duct and the common bile duct open separately into the duodenum.
 Frequently, there is an additional duct, which is given off from the pancreatic duct in the neck of the pancreas and opens into the duodenum about 2.5cm above the duodenal papilla.
 It receives the ducts from the lower part of the head, and is known as the accessory pancreatic duct (duct of Santorini).
 - The pancreas is developed in two parts: dorsal and ventral.
 The former arises as a diverticulum from the dorsal aspect of the duodenum a short distance above the hepatic diverticulum; growing upwards and backwards into the dorsal mesogastrium, it forms part of the head and uncinate process and the whole of the body and tail of the pancreas.
 The ventral part appears in the form of a diverticulum from the primitive bile duct and forms the remainder of the head and uncinate process of the pancreas.
 The duct of the dorsal part (accessory pancreatic duct) therefore opens independently into the duodenum, whereas that of the ventral part (pancreatic duct) opens with the common bile duct.

 ### Q1.72